A journey with Greece's last nomadic shepherds | DW | 02.03.2021

 She's noticed the shifting times in other ways.
 The shepherd used to see the odd hiker passing by and would offer them Greek coffee.

 "But for the first time in my life I saw a tourist bus.
 The door opened and a lot of people got out to say hello.
 The driver was terrified because he didn't know that the road was so terrible," she explained.
-"I had to wonder.
-All of my life we walk these mountains up and down and now here's a tourist bus!"
+"I was astonished.
+I've walked up and down these mountains my whole life and then suddenly there's a tourist bus!"

 With rising deforestation rates in the Amazon and 80% of logging linked to cattle ranching, some in Brazil are trying to boost sustainable livestock farming practices.